michalc/OpenTTDLab/README.md

 ### Fetching AIs

-The `ais` parameter of `run_experiments` configures which AIs will run, how their code will be located, their names, and what parameters will be passed to each of them when they start.
+The value of the `ais` key of each dictionary in the `experiments` parameter configures which AIs will run, how their code will be located, their names, and what parameters will be passed to each of them when they start.
 In more detail, the `ais`  parameter must be an iterable of the return value of any of the the following 4 functions.

 > [!IMPORTANT]
 > The `ai_name` argument passed to each of the following functions must exactly match the name of the corresponding AI as published.
 If it does not match, the AI will not be started.